“Public charge” rule change would harm Texas families. How to help stop it:

 - People inside the U.S lawfully who are seeking to “adjust their status” to legal permanent resident (LPR, often called a “green card”); and

 - People outside the U.S. seeking a visa to enter the U.S. lawfully.
 This can include when a green card holder (LPR) has traveled abroad for over 6 months and is seeking re-entry into the U.S.

-Two important situations in which people cannot be penalized in the legal immigration system under this rule:
+There are two important situations in which people cannot be penalized in the U.S. immigration system under this rule: